The hard truth is your furry friend is beginning to show signs for the early stages of liver disease and you’re quite worried.

 Dogs whose livers cannot remove ammonia may often show signs for Hepatic Encephalopathy.

 This is a dangerous type of brain dysfunction created by high levels of ammonia and other toxins in the blood.

 Hepatic Encephalopathy is generally a symptom of liver failure and end stage liver disease.

 Most livers that have not yet reached this point are still capable of carrying out the duty of ammonia removal even if a small portion of the liver is affected.
 It’s important to be aware of this possibility and plan accordingly, nonetheless.

 Red meats and organs are extremely healthful for your dog, but they also produce the most ammonia.
 They should not be eliminated entirely because they contain important nutrients that help with liver function.

 However, they may need to be restricted depending on what type of liver disease or condition your dog has.
 If feeding red meat, it should be the best quality red meat you can find.

 Fish, poultry and eggs produce the least amount of ammonia and can be fed in higher quantities.

-Supplementation is important for sick dogs.
-Though we’d like to think that feeding an all natural, organic, raw diet will provide all that our dogs need to be healthy, that’s not always the case, nor is it always easy or possible to get our hands on truly natural foods.
+Though we’d like to think that feeding an all-natural, organic, raw diet will provide all that our dogs need to be healthy, that’s not always the case, nor is it always easy or possible to get our hands on truly natural foods.